-Introduces the student to some of the basic and classical research techniques that are used in the biological sciences and familiarizes them with some of the equipment that is routinely used.
-Prerequisites: BIO 103, 104 or 115; CHE 104, 105, 201 or permission of the instructor.
+Introduces students to some of the basic and classical research techniques that are used in the biological sciences and familiarizes them with some of the equipment that is routinely used.
+Prerequisites: Bio 103, 104 or 115; CHE 104, 105, 201 or permission of the instructor.

 Major concepts center around the physiological actions of drugs.
 Topics to be covered include the survey of major classes of drugs used in clinical therapeutics; prototype drugs developed for selected purposes; toxic interactions; and the physiological mechanism by which drugs produce their effects.
 Three hours of lecture per semester week.
 Prerequisites: 6 credits of biology or permission of instructor.

 Introduction to fundamental concepts of immune response.
 Principles relating to clinical immunology are discussed in terms of underlying experimental studies.
 Immunologic reactions and ideas on the function of the immune system are explained.
 Three hours of lecture per semester week.
 Prerequisites: BIO 104, 304, and CHE 105, or permission of instructor.

 Effects of internal and external stressors on body functions are examined.
 Normal human physiological principles and homeostatic mechanisms are reviewed.
 Genetic and nutritional aspects are integrated into the discussion of disease.
 Three hours of lecture per semester week.
 Prerequisites: BIO 107/117, 108/118 or permission of instructor.